Nishtar Medical University

-Nishtar Medical University (نشتر میڈیکل یونیورسٹی; formerly Nishtar Medical College) is a public medical university located in Multan, Punjab, Pakistan.
+Nishtar Medical University; formerly Nishtar Medical College) is a public medical university located in Multan, Punjab, Pakistan.
 It is one of the oldest medical institutions established after the creation of Pakistan.
 It offers degree programs in medicine, dentistry, allied health sciences and nursing.
 It is named after Sardar Abdur Rub Nishtar, Pakistan movement leader, and then Governor of Punjab, Pakistan.

 History

 Jamal Bhutta was the principal and medical superintendent of the institute.
 He belongs to the Bhutta family of Sialkot.